Watch Steph Curry Kick A Chair In The Rockets-Warriors Game

-Steph Curry and the Golden State Warriors are hosting the Houston Rockets on Friday night, and at a timeout during the game Curry kicked a chair.
+Watch Steph Curry Kick A Chair In The Warriors Win Over The Rockets

-The Golden State Warriors are coming off of a tough loss at home to a shorthanded Indiana Pacers team on Thursday evening.
+The Golden State Warriors were coming off of a tough loss at home to a shorthanded Indiana Pacers team on Thursday evening.

-On Friday night, they are hosting the Houston Rockets, who are the worst team in the Western Conference.
+On Friday night, they were hosting the Houston Rockets, who are the worst team in the Western Conference.

-However, the game has been close, and during a timeout Steph Curry kicked a chair.
+However, the game had been close, and during a timeout Steph Curry kicked a chair.

 The video of what happened can be seen in the tweet that is embedded below.